pjotrekk/lightning/blogpost/blogpost.md

 Then the document is written to another MongoDB Collection: strikes.

-Like the Emulator this Bean is also executed asynchronically after its initialization via the `Executor` in `@PostConstruct` annotated method.
+Like the Emulator this Bean is also executed asynchronously after its initialization via the `Executor` in `@PostConstruct` annotated method.

 ### Exposing the data via REST API
 To connect a Spring Boot application to the Mongo instance there are required few steps.